entelognathus/Bothriolepis-characters-and-dataset/Character list of Bothriolepis.md

 ## List of characters
 1. Shape of preorbital recess: (0) simple and rounded; (1) trilobate; (2) pentagonal; (3) trifid; (4) fan-shaped.
 > Young (1988), Character 27e, i, r; Dupret *et al.* (2023), Character 1; Luo *et al.* (2023), Character 1; Xian *et al*.
 (2025), Character 1.

 > - The state (trapezoidal for *Livnolepis*, Dupret *et al*., 2023) is omitted in this dataset, because no *Bothriolepis* species bears this state. *Remigolepis walker* and *Dianolepis liui* are coded as the state “0”, following Johanson (1997b) and Pan *et al*.
 (2018).

-> - Young (1988) considered the preorbital recess of *B. niushoushanensis* and *B. shaoguanensis* to be pentagonal, and Dupret (2023), Luo (2023), Xian (2025)coded them as pentagonal.
-Lu (1988) proposed that the preorbital recess of *B. sinensis* is fan-shaped. *B. niushoushanensis* also is fan-shaped.
-The preorbital recess of *B. shaoguanensis* is pentagonal, but the degree of protrusion of the median process in the preorbital recess of *B. shaoguanensis* is less pronounced than that of the typical pentagonal preorbital recess. we code the preorbital recess of *B. sinensis* and *B. niushoushanensis* as fan-shaped, and that of *B. shaoguanensis* as pentagonal.
+> - Young (1988) considered the preorbital recess of *B. niushoushanensis* and *B. shaokuanensis* to be pentagonal, followed by Dupret et al. (2023), Luo et al. (2023), Xian et al. (2025).
+However, Lu (1988) suggested the preorbital recess of *B. niushoushanensis* is fan-shaped, as in *B. sinensis*, which is confirmed by the re-examination.

 > - The coding of *Bothriolepis chuandongensis* is ?.
 > - The coding of *Bothriolepis yunnanensis* is ?.